Promote your research—virtually!

 You are required to acknowledge the funding sources that contributed to your research.
 All research is supported in some way by a financial commitment.
 If you are unsure of the funding source(s) for your project, please ask your supervisor.
 All research projects funded by or receiving subsidized research services from WCHRI must acknowledge the support of WCHRI and the appropriate Foundation, including using logo(s) on your presentation slides.

-Further information on acknowledgement requirements and logo files can be found on WCHRI’s acknowledgements and logos webpage.
+Information on acknowledgement requirements and logo files can be found on our Acknowledgements and logos webpage.